 - i.
 Any fish that are placed in the hold after grading must be subjected to an additional welfare risk assessment.
 Any additional fasting period must be authorized by the veterinary or health manager and must be recorded in the VHWP (see HH 1). - j.
 Discharges which do not entail the use of moving bulkheads must have the ability to trim the wellboat during the final stages of the discharge to prevent compromising the welfare of the last fish. - k.
-There must be a site grading plan for inspection.
+The maximum stocking density in the well must be based on the liveweight of the fish as follows: